Off-duty Chicago police officer dies, woman critical after carbon monoxide leak in Albany Park home: police

-CHICAGO (WLS) -- A Chicago police officer is dead and a woman is in critical condition after they were both exposed to carbon monoxide Tuesday at a home in Albany Park on the Northwest Side, police confirmed.
+CHICAGO (WLS) -- A Chicago police officer is dead and a woman is in critical condition after they were both exposed to carbon monoxide Tuesday at a home on the Northwest Side, police confirmed.

-According to Chicago police and the Cook County medical examiner's office, the off-duty officer identified as 36-year-old Xu Meng and a woman, 29, were found unresponsive just before 8:00 p.m in a home in the 3900-block of West Ainslie Street.
+Chicago police and the Cook County medical examiner's office have identified the off-duty officer as 36-year-old Xu Meng.

+Meng and a woman, 29, were found unresponsive Tuesday just before 8:00 p.m in an Albany Park home in the 3900-block of West Ainslie Street.

 "The police told me he had been two plus hours late to pick up his son up so they did a check.
 I don't know if he was also gonna be starting his shift cause he's a police officer and so they were worried," neighbor David Graubard said.